geppettodivacin/xsede-presentation/README.md

 The institution is in an awkward place by default, and it is difficult to move it.
 For now, it would probably be better to include any institutions with the author like this:

     \author{First Last\\Institution}

+For my example image, I used

+    \institute{Institution\\Department of Mathematics}

+as an example of this.